 Thus, began Naina’s research.
-She just had to find the perfect definition of ‘the most sought after or best school’.
+She just had to find the definition of ‘the best school’.
 So, the phone calls began to friends, family, neighbors; google was quite an eye opener, too.
-The facts were obvious and staring into her face.
+The facts were obvious and staring her into the face.

-- The best schools tend to focus on a student’s achievements.
+- The best schools tend to focus on students' achievements.
 The better the marks scored, the better the school.

 - Moreover, a school qualifies at the top in accordance to some ranking that has been devised by an accredited agency.
 They say it, we believe it.

 - Last but not the least, the ‘sought-after’ quotient of a school is in direct proportion to the difficulty in getting an admission to it.
 The traditional belief is sustained that the more arduous it is to achieve something, the better it is.

 Naina found the facts boringly obvious.
 There had to be something more to this.
 The ‘parent’ in her felt the urge to keep digging deeper.
 The above definition of ‘best’ was certainly not enough to satisfy her.
 That was when Naina chanced upon a blog written by Dr Gary R Gruber about finding the right school for your child.

 Naina realised, that parents, too, could make wrong schooling choices for their kids; More often than not, because they want to be perfect for their kids in every -which-way.
 The perfectionist that she was, she made a note of every little bit of information that she discovered.